MapRVA/maprva.org/_pages/projects/water-crisis.md

     label: Get the Data
 ---

-<b id="meta">Loading current response count...</b>

-The survey is now closed.
-Thank you everyone for participating!
+<strong>The survey is now closed.</strong> Thank you to everyone who participated!
+More analysis to follow.

 ### Most Common Degree of Water Loss